danbretl/NSFetchedResultsControllerTrouble/README.txt

-UPDATE: I have narrowed the bug down and found that it now only occurs when the app is launched with the Gallery in "Alphabetical" mode.
+UPDATE: I have narrowed the bug down and found that it now only occurs when the app is launched (not multitask-opened, but actually launched fresh) with the Gallery in "Alphabetical" mode.
 If it launches in "Recent" mode, the table view updates beautifully.
 But if it launches in "Alphabetical" mode, and you then switch to "Recent" mode, while the table view will be ordered correctly on the switch, it will not stay ordered correctly on data updates.

 --- --- --- --- ---